 The structure of the vessel shall be simple and robust in nature and shall be constructed of 5086 Marine Grade aluminum plate or similar equivalent to be approved by the project manager with all welded construction.
-Material certificates shall be provided by contractor.
-American Bureau of Shipping (ABS) welding standard for Aluminum vessels and American Boat and Yacht council (ABYC) standards for a vessel of this size apply.
-Where DPS has questions or concerns about structural design, the Contractor shall provide an engineering analysis of the area in question.
+Material certificates shall be provided.
+ABS welding standard for Aluminum vessels and ABYC standards for a vessel of this size apply.
+Where the owner has questions or concerns about structural design, the Contractor shall provide an engineering analysis of the area in question.

 Extra structure shall be provided in areas of high stress.
 As appropriate for normal good ship building practices, stress relieving curves/radii and brackets shall be provided in areas of high stress.
 Insert plates shall be provided at points of stress concentration and hull penetration.
-Double plates shall not be substituted for insert plates.
-The following standards must be adhered to: Side Plating: 1/4" Aluminum plate, 5086 H116, Bottom and Transom Plating: 5/16" Aluminum plate, 5086 H116 Deck Plating: 3/16" 5052-H32
+Doubler plates shall not be substituted for insert plates.
+The following standards must be adhered to: Side Plating: 1/4" Aluminum plate, 5086 H116, Bottom and Transom Plating: 5/16" Aluminum plate, 5086 H116 Deck Plating: 3/16" 5052-H32.